IssamMerikhi/MathApp/README.md

 - Vectors
 - Log

-Exercicses compute with random coefficients which provides the user an infinite of exercises.
+Exercises are computed with random coefficients which provides the user an infinite of exercises.

 ## Usage

 The App has been made the simplest possible.
 The 4 topics are displayed in 4 differents and distincts blocks.
+Once the topic choosed, the user can click on the dropdown which provides differents subtopics on a concept.

+As example, the user can choose the functions topic and choose a 2nd degree function with n-shape or U-shape.
+Be careful, since the coefficients are ceated randomly the user can fall with a 2nd degree function with a=0 which will be just a line.

 <img src ="assets/function.gif" width = "auto" height = "auto">